Arunima Paul

 SUMMARY

 This study examines how improved financial access affects trade outcomes for SMEs in global markets, focusing on the U.S. Community Reinvestment Act (CRA), which promotes credit availability in underserved areas.
 Using a structural model and embedding the results in it from an instrumental variable approach based on bank branch distribution, the analysis shows that CRA-backed loans help SMEs overcome international entry barriers, enhancing welfare.
-A 10% increase in credit access boosts SME exports by 3.7%, supporting global expansion.
+A 10% increase in credit access boosts SME exports by 4.45%, supporting global expansion.
 We also show that the welfare gains from demand shocks are limited in credit-constrained areas, highlighting the need for targeted financial policies.

 2. Bank Intrastate Expansion and Funding Costs: The Lens of Market Power, Risk Reduction and Agency

-Friction- with James Barth and Min Gu
+Friction- with James Barth and Min Gu (under review at Journal of Financial Services Research)

 Link to draft: Paper